martynbiz/n4s/README.md

 ## Options ##

 Options can be passed to enable further control of the library.
-For example, if you don't want form submissions to be handled by the library this can be switched off.
-The default options are passed in below:
+For example, if you don't want form submissions to be loaded by AJAX this can be switched off.
+The default options are shown in below but can be overwritten:

 ```javascript
 n4s.init(null, {